SGrondin/bottleneck/README.md

 - The `Group` constructor takes an options object, to match the limiter constructor.
 - Renamed the `Group` `changeTimeout()` method to `updateSettings()`, it now takes an options object.
 See [Group](#group).

-Version 2 is strictly superior: more user-friendly, powerful and reliable than ever.
+Version 2 is more user-friendly, powerful and reliable than ever.

 After upgrading your code, please take a minute to read the [Debugging your application](#debugging-your-application) chapter.

 ## Contributing

-This README file is always in need of improvements.
+This README is always in need of improvements.
 If wording can be clearer and simpler, please consider forking this repo and submitting a Pull Request, or simply opening an issue.

 Suggestions and bug reports are also welcome.